 - 3.4.2.1.
-All Non-Rookie License holders are required to participate in at least four Official Ranked Time Trial Sessions or four Official Ranked Race Sessions to be eligible to earn a License Class promotion within a particular race category.
+All Non-Rookie License holders are required to participate in at least four Ranked Time Trial Sessions or four Ranked Official Race Sessions to be eligible to earn a License Class promotion within a particular race category.
+These Sessions must also have a minimum License Class requirement no lower than the driver's current License Class.
 The driver must also maintain the proper minimum Safety Rating for the particular race category. - 3.4.2.2.
-EXAMPLE: A driver with a Class D License for the Road racing category may complete the MPR for the current season by competing in four Time Trials or four race sessions in the Official Ranked Class D Skip Barber Race Series.
-If the same driver were to run race sessions in the Official Ranked Advanced Rookie Solstice Series (This series is the tier below the driver's Class D License, ie: Racing Down), these race sessions would not count towards the driver's MPR.
+EXAMPLE: A driver with a Class D License for the Road racing category may complete the MPR for the current season by competing in four Time Trials or four Official race sessions in the Ranked Class D Skip Barber Race Series.
+If the same driver were to run race sessions in the Ranked Advanced Rookie Solstice Series (This series is the tier below the driver's Class D License, ie: Racing Down), these race sessions would not count towards the driver's MPR.